 There are some cons to non-QM loans that you should consider.
 As non-QM loans are not insured, guaranteed, or backed by a government agency, the interest rate or fees may be higher than a QM loan option.

-Considering these pros and cons and your situation when pursuing a non-QM loan will help you determine whether it's the right choice for you.
+Considering these pros and cons and your situation when pursuing a non-QM loan will help you determine the right choice.
 Research is critical when selecting a mortgage loan.

-If you would like to learn more about non-QM loans and whether one is right for you, contact the experts at NASB at 855-921-4921 or click here for more information.
+If you want to learn more about non-QM loans and whether one is right for you, contact the experts at NASB at 888-661-1983 or click here for more information.